Tr1ple-F/Tr1ple-F.github.io/content/posts/binary-tree-indexing.md

 ## Background

-I assume anyone who is reading this knows about binary trees.
+*Disclaimer*: I assume anyone who is reading this knows about binary trees.
 The indexing method described in this post may already be known or used in practice; however, I did not find it mentioned online.
 Hence, I'll just elaborate on how I derived it for myself.

 Before we start, here is a refresher on what a numbered tree might look like.